 The full production team consisted of only three persons: Bro.
 Eli, the host (and cook); Bro.
 Daniel (who was still in high school then), the director, editor, and every other technical need; and Sis.
 Luz Cruz, the executive producer, researcher and makeup artist.

 Bro.
-Eli’s lumpia (spring rolls) and jeepneys for public use, and Bro.
-Daniel’s earnings from selling vegetables in the market during his youth, and eventually his salaries as a disc jockey and a broadcast journalist after college provided for the financial needs of the program.
+Eli’s lumpia (spring rolls) and jeepneys for public use, Bro.
+Daniel’s earnings from selling vegetables in the market during his youth, and eventually, his salaries as a disc jockey and a broadcast journalist after college provided for the financial needs of the program.

 With such a setup, no sponsors, and a firm belief on not accepting any financial contribution from its non-members, how could the program survive one might ask?

 Going well into the 90s, it proved that it didn’t just survive.
 It flourished.

 What would later further propel the Ang Dating Daan program began with an idea — or to be precise, a prayer.